Interactive Computing with Jupyter on Piz Daint, using Python, ParaView and Julia

 Registration for this tutorial is free-of-charge.
 Mentors and learning materials are offered by the Swiss National Supercomputing Centre.

 Please note that registration for this tutorial is limited to Piz Daint users.
 Kindly register with the email address associated to your Piz Daint account.
-Registered attendees will receive the ZOOM details for participation via email a few days prior to the workshop start.
+Registered attendees will receive the ZOOM details for participation and the credentials to access the Piz Daint machine (for hands-on sessions) on the evening prior to the start of the tutorial (Sunday, April 25, 2021).
 The link and password you will receive are unique to you and should not be shared with others.
-Participants will receive the credentials to access the Piz Daint machine (for hands-on sessions) on the evening prior to the start of the tutorial (Sunday, April 25, 2021).

 Deadline for registration: Sunday, April 18, 2021.